-A digital perm is the modern look for classic curls.
-The key difference is that when the hair drys, the curls are soft in a loose spiral perm hairstyle, allowing the hair to be manageable to style as one desires.
-The process changes the chemical makeup of ones hair, so it can last for about a year.
+Digital perms are a modern look for classic curls.
+The key difference is that when the hair dries, the curl pattern is soft in a loose spiral perm hairstyle, allowing the hair to be manageable to style as one desires.
+The process changes the chemical makeup of one’s hair, so it can last for about a year.

-An 80s spiral perm is great for added texture and volume.
+An ’80s spiral perm is great for added texture and volume.
+Subtle layers are added to create a much more flattering shape.
 Modern upkeep can involve using mousse or foam for definition and moisturizing treatments for a hydrated definition.
 This style comes in a variety of lengths.

-A spiral perm on a layered pixie gives lots of body and style to the tresses despite requiring low-maintenance.
+A spiral perm on a layered pixie gives lots of body and style to the tresses despite requiring low maintenance.
 Take into consideration the length on top before doing a perm.
-The length of this cut tends to shrink with the newly added curls, so don’t be afraid to leave it a little longer on top and cut more when needed after the perm.
+The spiral perm for short hair tends to shrink with the newly added curls, so don’t be afraid to leave it a little longer on top and cut more when needed after the perm.
 Easily styled with a curl cream or spray for a wash-and-go finish or use a diffuser to dry.

 Having a stacked perm on shorter hair can add a lot of structure to your curls and help avoid a rounder shape.
 Using a triangular shape will ensure you keep a longer length near the face.
 It’ll build weight in your curls at the back, too.
 A style like this would work great on rounder face shapes.

-A spiral perm bob on African-American hair won’t fail to attract attention.
-Perm is a technique that’s guaranteed to refine a corkscrew, kinky texture.
-If you’re searching for a perm style that offers a bouncy edge, you won’t regret wearing this one.
+A spiral perm bob with bangs on African-American hair won’t fail to attract attention.
+Perm creates spiral curls on natural hair that’s guaranteed to refine a corkscrew, kinky texture.
+If you’re searching for a style that offers a bouncy edge, you won’t regret wearing a short spiral perm with bangs.

 Don’t settle for having the usual long, black hair, and explore what spiral perms can do to give your hair a fresh vibe.
-These straight piggyback spirals will let you have a natural-looking texture.
+These straight piggyback spirals will let you have messy beach waves with a natural-looking texture.
 Wear your natural hair down completely, and you’ll still make a statement.

 Since the perm thing is coming back, you should never be out of style.
-This time, no need to choose between having a fuller black hairstyle and an added elegance.
-These tight spirals on long hair bring forth the best of both worlds.
+With tight spirals on long hair, this time, no need to choose between having a fuller black hairstyle and an added elegance.
+This loose spiral perm on long hair brings forth the best of both worlds.

-Striking partial spirals for longer hair like these deserve to be shown to the world.
-Aim for this look by partnering your permed curls with a dark mahogany red color for a strong finish.
+A striking partial spiral perm for longer hair deserves to be shown to the world.
+Aim for this look by partnering your permed curls with a dark mahogany red hair color for a strong finish.

 A combo of loose curls and ringlets can make a lovely hairstyle.
 These twists work hand in hand, creating a medium side-swept perm to jazz up your brown locks.

-Oklahoma-based stylist Clarissa Mendez came up with some tips for styling this look.
+Oklahoma-based stylist Clarissa Mendez came up with some tips for styling a spiral perm on medium-length hair.
 She says, “go for the Arc Angel from Deva Curl for a frizz-free and volumized finish.”

 A shoulder-length body perm that screams confidence and beauty!
-The loose curls will give your blonde hair the texture and shape that it needs.
+A spiral perm for medium hair can create loose curls that will give your blonde hair the texture and shape that it needs.